 Michotte's pioneering research on perceptual impressions of causality has been hugely influential.
 It has been described as "classic" (e.g. by Guski & Troje, 2003; Hafri & Firestone, 2021; Moors et al., 2017), and "seminal" (Choi & Scholl, 2006), and it continues to influence and inspire research in perception, cognition, developmental psychology, social psychology, cross-cultural psychology, treatment of causality in language, and also in neuroscience (Hubbard, 2013a, 2013b; Scholl & Tremoulet, 2000; Wagemans, van Lier, & Scholl, 2006).
 Interest in Michotte's research on visual causal impressions is rapidly inceasing.
 Michotte's book reporting the research was first published in French in 1946, with an extended second edition published in French in 1954, and an English translation of the second edition published in 1963; from this point on only the 1963 edition will be cited because it was the source consulted by the present author.
 Wagemans et al. (2006) reported that the various editions of the book had, in 2006, been cited 419 times, and they reported data showing a steady increase in citations over the decades.
 That increase has accelerated since then: consultation of the Web of Science (on April 21st 2023) shows 1389 citations of the book, so the number has more than tripled in just 17 years.

 Michotte (1963) reported 95 experiments and numerous additional observations not dignified with experiment numbers.
 Of the numbered experiments, 44 were concerned with the launching effect, 9 with the entraining effect, and the remainder with various other phenomena such as perception of animal locomotion and qualitative causality (e.g. whether a contact event can be perceived as causing a change in size of an object, without that object moving).
 Many of the experiments on launching and entraining have never been replicated, and have received little attention in the subsequent research literature.
 Given the long-standing and ever increasing importance of Michotte's research in general and that on the launching effect in particular (Hubbard, 2013a, 2013b; Thinès, Costall, & Butterworth, 1991; Wagemans et al., 2006), this is an unsatisfactory situation.
 The reproducibility of many of the results described by Michotte (1963) is not known; also, there is potentially a rich treasure trove of research there, and re-examination of it holds the promise of expanding the scope of research on perceptual impressions of causality.
-Replication therefore serves the dual purpose of setting some of the results on a firmer footing, or not, as the case may be, and inspiring further research on the topic.

-ois
+It is not feasible to replicate all of the experiments on launching and entraining.
+It was decided to focus on experiments most directly concerned with the causal impressions themselves.
+Experiments on matters peripheral to the causal impression, such as those on the radius of action (the span of movement on either side of the contact event that seemed to observers to have something to do with the contact event) were not selected.
+Fourteen experiments were designed, eight on the launching effect and six on the entraining effect.
+Most of these were concerned with experiments by Michotte that have never been replicated or extended.
+Two of them concern variables that have been further investigated but with results that have varied considerably between studies.
+These are delay between the black square contacting the red square and the red square starting to move, and spatial gap between the red square and the location at which the black square stops.
+Research on those variables is summarised in the introductions to the respective experiments.

 Pre-registration and open science